-We are pleased that you have chosen Holland Beckett as your solicitors and look forward to working with you.
-The following points may be of assistance in our continuing relationship.
+We are pleased that you have chosen Holland Beckett Law and look forward to working with you.
+The following terms and information may be of assistance in our continuing relationship.

 Client Care and Service

-The Lawyers and Conveyancers Act (Lawyers: Conduct and Client Care) Rules 2008 provide that every lawyer when providing legal services must:
+The Lawyers and Conveyancers Act (Lawyers: Conduct and Client Care) Rules 2008 (“NZLS Rules”) provide that every lawyer when providing legal services must:

 - Act competently, in a timely way, and in accordance with instructions received and arrangements made.

 - Protect and promote your interests and act for you free from compromising influences or loyalties.

 - Discuss with you your objectives and how they should best be achieved.